-Pursuant to the merger agreement signed December 15, 2006, effective January 3, 2007, we completed the acquisition of Bear Lake Acquisition Corp. and its subsidiaries, including Thompson/Center Arms Company, Inc., for \$102,000,000 in cash.
+Pursuant to the merger agreement signed December 15, 2006, effective January 3, 2007, we completed the acquisition of Bear Lake Acquisition Corp. and its subsidiaries, including Thompson/Center Arms, for \$102 million in cash.
 Under the agreement, the former stockholders of Bear Lake Acquisition Corp. have indemnified us for losses arising from, among other things, environmental conditions related to its manufacturing activities.
 Of the purchase price, \$8.0 million has been placed in an escrow account, a portion of which will be applied to environmental remediation at the manufacturing site in Rochester, New Hampshire.
 It is not presently possible to estimate the ultimate amount of all remediation costs and potential uses of the escrow.
-We have approximately \$177,000 of reserves related to safety and environment testing as of April 30, 2007.
+As of April 30, 2008, approximately \$693,000 of the escrow has been spent on safety and environmental testing and remediation activities.
 We believe the likelihood of environmental remediation costs exceeding the amount available in escrow to be remote.